What is the Communications Unit?

 In February 2017, the IC updated the mission and responsibilities of its Land Mobile Radio (LMR) Subcommittee by-laws to include a recognition process for communications positions within the ICS structure.
 The Communications Unit Workgroup (COMU WG) was created to serve as the body of communications experts to ensure the professional credibility and maintain the highest standards for the various communications unit training and recognition processes.

-The COMU WG is composed of the following members.
+The CQRB is composed of the following members.
 Click here for the current roster.

 - Statewide Interoperability Coordinator (SWIC) or DMA/OEC designee